Solar Panel Essential Info

 In short, you get the maximum possible power at all times.

-When one solar panel in a system is shaded, its output is reduced, which can affect the output of the entire system.
-However, with solar panel optimisers, each panel can operate independently of the others, ensuring that the output of the shaded panel does not significantly impact the others.
+When one solar panel in a system is shaded, its ability to generate power is reduced, which can affect the output of the entire system.
+However, solar panel optimisers allow each panel to operate independently, ensuring that the output of the shaded panel does not significantly impact the others.

-In addition to optimising the performance of the panels, solar panel optimisers also have built-in safety features that protect the panels and other components in the system from overvoltage and overcurrent.
+Alongside this, optimisers have built-in safety features that protect the panels and other components in the system from overvoltage and overcurrent.
 This helps to prevent damage to the system, ensuring its longevity and reliability to protect your investment.

 A SolarEdge home electricity inverter that converts DC power from solar panels to AC current for use in the home.